 • Thematic or impact investors

-Also, Stash is very reliable and trustworthy; their account is used by various people from different walks of life.
+Also, Stash is very reliable and trustworthy; various people from different walks of life use their account.
 As a beginner, what they offer should make a lot of sense as they allow you to start according to your pocket.

 Learn more about Stash